 Health promotion and primary prevention activities for young children are mainly directed at parents, as they are responsible for small children.
 It is still possible for information to be aimed directly at children, by parents or others.
 Attitudes are often formed at an early age and even degenerative disease like atheroma starts early in life.
 Parents are strongly motivated to do the best for their children and so are receptive to education from well before the child is born.

 Pregnancy tends to be a time of high motivation and it is often a time when women stop smoking.
-They must be given all possible help and support with stopping smoking but nicotine replacement therapy is not licensed for use in pregnancy as nicotine is harmful to the baby.
-However, cigarettes contain nicotine, carbon monoxide, tar and numerous other toxic substances.
+They must be given all possible help and support with stopping smoking.
+The British National Formulary (BNF) states: "The use of nicotine replacement therapy in pregnancy is preferable to the continuation of smoking, but should be used only if smoking cessation without nicotine replacement fails.
+Intermittent therapy is preferable to patches but avoid liquorice-flavoured nicotine products.
+Patches are useful, however, if the patient is experiencing pregnancy-related nausea and vomiting.
+If patches are used, they should be removed before bed."
 It is also a good time to get the father to stop.
 If couples can quit together they are mutually supportive.
 They need to have a smoke-free home for the child and the money saved will be most welcome.
-Interventions to promote cessation of smoking in pregnancy are supported by a Cochrane review.
+Interventions, including psychosocial interventions, to promote cessation of smoking in pregnancy are supported by Cochrane reviews.

-Passive smoking: between 40% and 60% of children are exposed to tobacco smoke in the home.
-This increases the risk of sudden infant death syndrome, middle ear disease, lower respiratory tract illness,and prevalence of wheeze and cough, and exacerbates asthma.
+In the UK, around two million children are estimated to be exposed to tobacco smoke in the home.
+6.5-20% are estimated to be exposed to tobacco smoke in cars.
+This increases the risk of sudden infant death syndrome, middle ear disease, lower respiratory tract illness and asthma.
+It increases prevalence of wheeze and cough and also exacerbates asthma.

 Alcohol consumption should be kept to a minimum, with avoidance of binge drinking and there is much to commend complete abstention.
 Fetal alcohol syndrome is well recognised in children of mothers who drank heavily in pregnancy but fetal alcohol effects represent a milder form of the condition and it is uncertain if there is any safe level of consumption.

 There is also some evidence that use of drugs like cannabis may have an adverse effect on neuro-behavioural and cognitive outcomes with an increased risk of attention deficit hyperactivity disorder (ADHD) and learning difficulties.
+It may be this is confounded by the presence of other factors.
 Regular attendance at antenatal care is beneficial for both mother and baby.

 Breast-feeding is to be encouraged because of the numerous benefits it confers.

 Getting children to eat a healthy diet is not easy.
-Parents are often concerned about getting the nutrition into their children whilst it is apparent from the shape of the child that calorific intake is more than adequate.
 Processed food tends to contain too much salt and sugar and the need for colouring is dubious.
 Not all E numbers are harmful and some, like vitamin C and citric acid, are totally innocuous.
 Some, like tartrazine, can cause temporary hyperactivity in susceptible small children.
 The link between excessive salt consumption and hypertension is well established.
 It may not be manifest until later in life but the baroreceptors can be set early.
-The separate article Hypertension in Childhood examines risk factors in childhood for hypertension both then and later in life.
+The separate article Hypertension in Childhood examines risk factors in childhood for hypertension.

 In recent decades obesity in children has moved from an uncommon observation to a national epidemic.
 The Government's obesity strategy sets out a comprehensive action plan to tackle the rise in obesity at every level.